 I am so excited to share a version of my grandmother's cheese blintz with you.
 When our family first began the journey of gluten free living, I thought I would never get to enjoy a cheese blintz again.
 I am so glad that I was wrong!

-When we were little we would visit my grandparents in Florida.
+When we were little, we would visit my grandparents in Florida.
 My grandmother was an incredible cook.
-It was frustrating that she never wrote down her recipes, and it left my mother and me to try to figure out what was in each recipe.
+It was frustrating that she never wrote down her recipes, leaving my mother and I to figure out what was in each.

-The exterior of the blintz is crispy while the inside is filled with sweet ricotta cheese and jam.
+The exterior of the blintz is crispy, while the inside is filled with sweet ricotta cheese and jam.
 Every nibble you take is delectable and leaves you wanting more.
-If you want to try another traditional recipe, give this Gluten Free Sufganiyot recipe a try!
+If you want to try another traditional recipe, try this Gluten Free Sufganiyot recipe!

 Some of my favorites my Grandmother made were her Homemade Chicken Soup and her famous Cabbage Rolls.